nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `idENTify` and the **Actor** is the `user`, unless specified otherwise)

-**Use Case: UC01 - Show a list of patients**
+**Use Case: UC01 - Show a list of all patients**

-**Guarantees**: A list of patients’ contact is shown.
+**Guarantees**: A list of all patients’ contact is shown.

 **MSS**

-1. User requests to list patients.
+1. User requests to list all patients.
-2. idENTify shows a list of patients.
+2. idENTify shows a list of all patients.

     Use case ends.